MotionSight: Boosting Fine-Grained Motion Understanding in Multimodal LLMs: Experiments

 \subsection{Ablation Study}

-\paragraph{Object motion understanding.} We evaluate visual prompting strategies for action focus in videos to improve object motion understanding.
-As detailed in Table~\ref{tab:ablation_motion_components}, our proposed visual spotlight technique yields the highest average object motion score (OM AVG.), outperforming alternatives like object cropping.
-Background blur, however, negatively impacted performance, contrasting its effectiveness in static image prompting~\cite{yang2023fine}.
+\paragraph{Object motion understanding.} We evaluate visual prompting strategies to improve object motion understanding.
+As detailed in Table~\ref{tab:ablation_motion_components}, our proposed visual spotlight yields the highest average object motion score (OM AVG.).
+Background blur, however, negatively impacted performance, contrasting its effectiveness in static image prompting~\citep{yang2023fine}.
 We attribute this failure to blurred object boundaries, increasing the demand for robustness and misleading MLLMs.
 Other visual prompts, including object crop, object motion blur (applied solely to the object mask) and pose estimation (applied to the entire video), also provided marginal or negative impacts.
 These findings underscore the efficacy of visual spotlight in directing model attention to pertinent object movements.

 \paragraph{Camera motion understanding.} For camera motion, our primary evaluation focused on applying motion blur to the entire video frame, also referred to as global motion blur.
 Table~\ref{tab:ablation_motion_components} shows that our motion blur synthesis approach facilitates the model's perception of subtle inter-frame differences, thereby yielding a substantial improvement, significantly outperforming the baseline.
+The results also demonstrate the effectiveness of our decoupled object and camera motion method.
+Please refer to Section~\ref{sec:more_exp}~in the appendix for more ablation studies.